BoldBitcoinWallet/BoldWallet/README.md

 # When done, the app-release.apk is generated within the BoldWallet folder

 > sh docker-apk-builder.sh --fdroid #optional, for F-Droid foss tailored build
+> sh docker-apk-builder.sh --fdroid --git=main #optional, which git "branch,tag, or commit-hash" to use
 ```
 ![image](https://github.com/user-attachments/assets/eb8f1a45-b2cb-46ec-a061-fc0cb4f10448)

 ### ✍️ Via Manual Build
 Manual build, requires manual and extra efforts to compiles the app on your PC.